overblog/GraphQLBundle/docs/annotations/index.md

 ### @Field type auto-guessing from Doctrine ORM Annotations

 Based on other Doctrine annotations on your fields, the corresponding GraphQL type can sometimes be guessed automatically.
+In order to activate this guesser, you must install `doctrine/orm` package.

 The type can be auto-guessed from the following annotations: